641n/641n.github.io/index.md

 Static Site Generators are generally faster than Dynamic Sites, hence its popularity.
 GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/) Static Site Generator but there are other generators on the Web.
 Check this [list](https://jamstack.org/generators/) of popular Static Site Generators.

+### Custom Theme

+You can create your own custom themes but they involve some work of course.
+Check this [example site](https://whoisjuan.me/).

 ### About Me

 - Husband and Father